MLS / IDX Resources Jun 18, 2026 · 28 min read

 Will adding thousands of MLS listings slow down or crash my WordPress site?

 No. With organic IDX architecture and full-page caching, listing volume doesn’t meaningfully slow a properly configured MLSImport site.
 The real risk comes from skipping caching, leaving wp_postmeta unindexed, or running underpowered hosting.
-Sites with 8,000-plus active listings on a tuned VPS with Redis and WP Rocket serve listing pages in under 1 to 2 seconds.
+On a tuned VPS with Redis and a full-page cache, every visitor to a listing page gets the same static HTML, so volume stops being the variable.

 What hosting specs and PHP settings do I need at 5,000, 10,000, and 50,000 listings?